Automated-Amphibians/automated-amphibians.github.io/about.md

 setInterval(nextImage, 5000); // change image every 5 seconds
 </script>
 ## When
 Team 8426 starts in October and run through April 1st.
 Meetings are once a week before the challenge is issued in January, but we move to 3-4 meetings a week when the challenge is issued in January.
+In the summer there are opportunities to strengthen/learn coding and CAD/engineering skills.

 The Automated Amphibians start with a known working design for the FRC competition and enhances it into a top performing robot.
 We focus on quality through reliability and repeatability.